brainglobe/brainglobe.github.io/docs/source/blog/duke-dev-rat-atlas-added.md

 ## How do I use the new atlases?

-You can use the Duke Developmental Rat Brain Atlas for visualisation like other BrainGlobe atlases, as written below:
+You can use the Duke Developmental Rat Brain Atlas for visualisation like other BrainGlobe atlases.
+You can either open it in Neuroglancer for viewing in the browser [here](https://neuroglancer-demo.appspot.com/#!https://brainglobe.s3.amazonaws.com/ng_state_files/duke_dev_rat_p00.json) or you can view it locally as written below:

 * Install BrainGlobe ([instructions](/documentation/index))
 * Open napari and follow the steps in our [download tutorial](/tutorials/manage-atlases-in-GUI.md) for the Duke Developmental Rat Brain Atlases